stargate-protocol/stargate-v2/packages/stg-evm-usdt-v2/README.md

 To support USDT on Stargate for chains that do not yet have USDT, we must deploy it ourselves using this package.

 ### Deployment instructions
+1. Run `pnpm clean`
-1. Run `pnpm install`
+2. Run `pnpm install`
+3. Run `pnpm compile`
+4. Run `pnpm build`
-2. Ensure the `hardhat.config.js` is updated with the network details you would like to deploy to.
+5. Ensure the `hardhat.config.ts` is updated with the network details you would like to deploy to.
 See other networks listed for reference.
-3. Rename `.env.example` to `.env` and update the `MNEMONIC` with your actual mnemonic
+6. Rename `.env.example` to `.env` and update the `MNEMONIC` with your actual mnemonic
-4. Run `pnpm hardhat deploy --network <network name in hardhat.config.js>`.
-For example, `pnpm hardhat deploy --network sepolia`
+7. Run `pnpm hardhat deploy --network <network name in hardhat.config.js> --tags Token`.
+For example, `pnpm hardhat deploy --network sepolia-testnet --tags Token`

+You will find the deployments under the `deployments` directory.